 COVID-19 and Ten Years Younger

-Ten Years Younger Home Care has commenced education sessions for our staff on how they can protect themselves and protect our clients over the coming months.
+At Ten Years Younger Home Care, we have updated our COVID-19 protocols and continue to provide education sessions to our staff on how to protect themselves and our clients.

-We have protocols in place for staff to seek medical attention and obtain a medical clearance if the following occurs:
+We have established the following guidelines for staff to seek medical attention and obtain a medical clearance if any of the following occur:

-• If they develop cold or flu like symptoms.
-Client will need to be examined by a doctor and have the required testing to eliminate the COVID-19 virus.
+• They develop cold or flu-like symptoms.
+Staff are required to be examined by a doctor and undergo necessary testing to rule out COVID-19.

-Clients will also be asked to wear a mask during visits if they have cold or flu like symptoms.
+Clients who exhibit cold or flu-like symptoms will be asked to wear a mask during visits for everyone's safety.

-The most effective way to protect yourself from the virus is to wash your hands.
+The most effective way to protect yourself remains the same: frequent handwashing.

 Ten Years Younger Home Care